 You may enroll in an authorized HMO plan serving your residential area.
 You may look up HMOs in your residential area using the zip code tool.
 Utilize the Insurance Plans page to review plan summaries or contact the HMO that interests you to request their benefit booklet.
 If you are new to an HMO, that HMO may ask you to select your primary care physician.
 Respond promptly to the carrier to complete the final phase of the enrollment process.

 If your spouse's (non-State) employer will not cover you under their group plan because you are enrolled in any of the State-sponsored health care options, including the Catastrophic Plan, you can "opt out" completely and still receive the $50 biweekly payment (select "Health Waiver with Rebate").
 You must be in pay status to receive this payment.

 *Except for those employees in certain bargaining units who are hired on or after 1/1/00 who have a regular work schedule of 40 hours or less per bi-weekly pay period (not permanent-intermittent positions).

 - Catastrophic Benefits

 This is a hospitalization-only plan intended as an option if you have coverage elsewhere (for example, through a spouse who works for another employer).
+Be sure to check the terms of coverage under any other plan to ensure coverage rules allow primary coverage under that plan.
 Benefits under this plan are payable only after you have paid expenses equal to one month's basic salary (your deductible).
 The maximum deductible for two or more covered persons in your family is limited to 1½ months of your basic salary.

 This plan covers inpatient hospital expenses, as well as certain other services received at the hospital on an outpatient basis (including emergency room care).
 This plan does not cover prescription charges, office visit charges, medical equipment, psychiatric services, or other major medical services.